 Former Longford school principal pleads guilty to dishonestly obtaining funding

+A former Co Longford primary school principal is to be sentenced in October after pleading guilty to dishonestly obtaining funding from the Department of Education

-A former county Longford primary school principal has today, at Longford Circuit Court, pleaded guilty to a charge of dishonestly obtaining funding from the Department of Education on dates between September 2012 and June 2013.
+A former Co Longford primary school principal, pleaded guilty to one charge of dishonestly obtaining funding from the Department of Education on dates between September 2012 and June 2013 at a sitting of Longford Circuit Court.

 Helen O’Gorman, with an address at Newtown Lawns, Mullingar, had previously served as the principal of St Mary’s National School in Edgeworthstown.